rahul3613/rahul3613/README.md

 - 👋 Hi, I’m @rahul3613
-- 👀 I’m interested in WebDevelopment
+- 👀 I’m interested in Data Science and Web Development
-- 🌱 Good at Django
-- 💞️ I’m looking to collaborate on WebApp Develoment
+- 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 How to reach me through rahul.vishwakarma@niser.ac.in
+- 📫 Reach me through rahul.vishwakarma@niser.ac.in

 <!---
 rahul3613/rahul3613 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.